tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

     DB.transaction do
       post = Post.new(post_data)
+      post.save

+      @comments_data.each do |comment|
-      unless post.save
+        unless post.add_comment(comment)
           raise Sequel::Rollback
         end

-      @comments_data.each do |comment|
-        post.add_comment(comment)
       end
     end

 You use the global `DB` object to start it and pass the code into a block.

 The example tries to show how to store the comments on a valid post.
-Should the latter be invalid for some reason — maybe the title was an empty string —, you shouldn't be able to add comments to that non-existing post.
-The transaction above is meaningful in the way that it prevents comments to be added at all.
+Should the former be invalid for some reason — maybe the comment body was an empty string —, you wouldn't want the post to be created in the first place.
+The transaction above is meaningful in the way that it prevents the post to be persisted in case any of the comments fail to persist as well.

 One thing to notice in the example is the exception being raised.
 You could abstract the details into a separate class and raise the exception there but